huggingface/blog/time-series-transformers.md

 - the embedding dimension: the embedding dimension for each categorical feature, as a list, for example `[2]` meaning the model will learn an embedding for vector of size `2` for each of the `366` time series.

-Let's use the default lags provided by Gluon-ts for the given frequency ("monthly"):
+Let's use the default lags provided by GluonTS for the given frequency ("monthly"):

 ```python